 THIS DATE IN HISTORY: Aug.
 15

-1989: Roger Neilson becomes the 25th coach in the history of the New York Rangers when he's hired by new general manager Neil Smith, who said he was picked because "he's one of the greatest teachers in this league and he's perfect for the New York Rangers at this time."
+1989: Roger Neilson becomes the 25th coach in the history of the New York Rangers when he's hired by new general manager Neil Smith, who said Neilson was picked because "he's one of the greatest teachers in this League and he's perfect for the New York Rangers at this time."
 It's Nielson's fifth NHL coaching job.

 1958: Craig MacTavish, the last player to skate in an NHL game without a helmet, is born in London, Ontario.
-MacTavish, a center taken by the Boston Bruins in the ninth round (No. 153) of the 1978 NHL Amateur Draft, makes the NHL in 1979, shortly before it votes to make helmets mandatory.
-However, players already in the League are grandfathered and can continue to play without a helmet.
+MacTavish, a center taken by the Boston Bruins in the ninth round (No. 153) of the 1978 NHL Draft, makes the NHL in 1979, shortly before the League votes to make helmets mandatory.
+However, players already in the NHL are grandfathered and can continue to play without a helmet.
 MacTavish, a four-time Stanley Cup winner (three with the Edmonton Oilers, once with the Rangers) does just that.
-He retires after the 1996-97 season having played 1,093 NHL games and 193 in the playoffs -- all without wearing a helmet.
+He retires after the 1996-97 season having played 1,093 regular-season games and 193 more in the Stanley Cup Playoffs, all without wearing a helmet.

-2005: The Vancouver Canucks hire former Montreal Canadiens coach Alain Vigneault to coach the Manitoba Moose, their American Hockey League affiliate.
+2005: The Vancouver Canucks hire former Montreal Canadiens coach Alain Vigneault to coach Manitoba, their American Hockey League affiliate.
 Vigneault is 44-24-12 in his one season with Manitoba before being promoted to coach the Canucks in 2006-07.
 Vancouver finishes first six times in Vigneault's seven seasons and advances to Game 7 of the Stanley Cup Final in 2011.